arjunmehta/heartbeats/README.md

 ## About Efficiency

 Why is this library faster than more conventional methods?
-Basically, instead of using `Date.now()` or `new Date().getTime()` which are relatively very slow operations that give you very precise, universal values for the **present time**, you use the present moment of a heartbeat to give your events a time relative to that heartbeat.
+Basically, instead of using `Date.now()` or `new Date().getTime()` which are relatively very slow operations that give you very precise, universal values for the **present time**, you use the present moment of a heartbeat to give your events a time relative to that particular heart.
 This simple change results in extremely fast and efficient time difference calculations because it operates at a very low resolution compared to methods using the Date object, and compares basic integers vs comparing dates.
 View the source to see details.

 ## API